iabraham/bioe205/lectures/lec03/index.md

 > understand it, and we don't know what it means.
 But we have proved it, and
 > therefore we know it is the truth._

-Let us therefore prove it, starting with the only the supposition that a complex number as an exponent to $e$ should return a complex number[^4] and examining what calculus can tell us.
+Let us therefore prove it, starting with only the supposition that a complex number as an exponent to $e$ should return a complex number[^4] and examining what calculus can tell us.